klausruhland/energy-efficient-inputs/README.md

 -->

 <!-- ABOUT THE PROJECT -->
-## About the Project: Sustainable Inputs
+## Energy Efficient Inputs
-### Energy saving software
+### sustainable software components

-sustainable-inputs is a collection of floating labeled html inputs and their css definitions without any use of JavaScript.
+energy-efficient-inputs is a collection of floating labeled html inputs and their css definitions without any use of JavaScript.
 Additionally input validation is provided based on the html input attributes
 * required
 * type (email,number,...)
 * pattern

 ## Sustainability

-sustainable-inputs do not need JavaScript at all.
-Less JavaScript means less power consumption.
-It's only a little step but the multiplier can be high.

 1. No JavaScript is used, network traffic is reduced
 2. Client-side validation is done only with CSS - no JavaScript framework is needed